 Spinner – These micro sprinklers spread water in large drops over an area up to 15 feet in diameter.

-Tee – Any fitting in a T shape used to form a 3-way juncture between the sections of like drip irrigation tubing.
+Tee – Any fitting in a "T" shape used to form a three-way juncture between the sections of like drip irrigation tubing.

 VAC – Volts Alternating Current.
 24 VAC is the standard operating power for the majority of irrigation controllers and electronically operated valves.

 Valve – The part of a drip irrigation system that can move either manually or electronically to control water flow in the system.